fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 cb->next_cb = ith_cb_bus_addr((i + 1) % NUM_CBS);  // A circular list here to do DMA forever
 ```

-After that, let the *DMA controller register* (the "pivot") to point to the first *DMA control block* and set the `active` bit in the `CS` field to start DMA transfer.
+After that, let the *DMA controller register* to point to the first *DMA control block* and set the `active` bit in the `CS` field to start DMA transfer.

 ``` c
 dma_reg->cb_addr = ith_cb_bus_addr(0); // Point to the first control block